-- The SPS can use multiple schemas and/or a single database (DB) source, thus enabling the use of multiple XML document sources together with a DB source. - Multiple SPS designs can be open simultaneously, with one being active at any given time.
+- Multiple SPS designs can be open simultaneously, with one being active at any given time.
 Each SPS design is shown in a separate tab. - Template filters allow you to customize the display of the design document.
 With this feature you can disable the display of templates that are not currently being edited, thus increasing editing efficiency. - While designing the SPS, Authentic View, output views and stylesheets can be displayed by clicking the respective tabs.
-This enables you to quickly preview the output and XSLT code, and test Authentic View features. - When an SPS is associated with an XML source document or source DB, the source document can be edited directly in the Authentic View of StyleVision. - DB reports can either be viewed in StyleVision or saved as HTML, PDF, and RTF files. - IBM DB2 databases, which contain XML columns, are supported. - Both XSLT versions (1.0 and 2.0) are supported.
+This enables you to quickly preview the output and XSLT code, and test Authentic View features. - When an SPS is associated with an XML source document or source DB, the source document can be edited directly in the Authentic View of StyleVision. - DB reports can either be viewed in StyleVision or saved as an HTML file. - IBM DB2 databases, which contain XML columns, are supported. - Both XSLT versions (1.0 and 2.0) are supported.
 XSLT 2.0 provides powerful data access and manipulation features. - In the Enterprise Edition, multiple output formats (HTML, RTF, and PDF) are generated from a single SPS design. - Conditions can be set on SPS components to process them differently for different outputs.
 With this level of granularity, different outputs can be flexibly structured to take in the requirements of that particular output. - Both XSLT files and output files can be generated and saved, either directly from within the GUI or by calling StyleVision from the command line. - HTML documents can be converted to XML.